LACMIP/emu/docs/_documentation/citing.md

 **Specimens that do not receive type numbers include:**
 - figured and unfigured hypotypes, mentioned/referred specimens

-However, if a specimen has a _preexisting_ type number (even hypotypes), it must be referenced in-text alongside the catalog number.
+If a specimen has a _preexisting_ type number (even hypotypes), it must be referenced in-text alongside the catalog number.

 **For specimens that have been digitized since 2015**, catalog and type numbers can be found by querying the LACMIP datasets on GBIF and iDigBio, which currently include records for Cretaceous through Cenozoic marine invertebrates from California, as well as all insects from the Statz, Pierce, and Rancho La Brea insect type collections.
-These datasets will be maintained and expanded upon into the foreseeable future:
+These datasets will be maintained and expanded upon in the future:
 - [LACMIP's GBIF dataset](https://doi.org/10.15468/6nxzen)
 - [LACMIP's iDigBio recordset](https://www.idigbio.org/portal/recordsets/5082e6c8-8f5b-4bf6-a930-e3e6de7bf6fb)